keu/docs/astro/kubernetespodoperator.md

 ### Step 1: Create a Kubernetes Secret

 To run Docker images from a private registry on Astro, a Kubernetes secret that contains credentials to your registry must be created.
 Injecting this secret into your Deployment's namespace will give your tasks access to Docker images within your private registry.
-To do this, complete the following setup:

 1. Log in to your Docker registry and follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker-hub) to produce a `/.docker/config.json` file.
 2. In the Cloud UI, select a Workspace and then select the Deployment you want to use the KubernetesPodOperator with.
 3. Copy the value in the **NAMESPACE** field.
-4. Reach out to [Astronomer support](https://support.astronomer.io) and provide the namespace of the Deployment.
+4. Contact [Astronomer support](https://support.astronomer.io) and provide the namespace of the Deployment.

 Astronomer Support will give you instructions on how to securely send the output of your `/.docker/config.json` file.
 Do not send this file by email, as it contains sensitive credentials to your registry.
 Astronomer will use this file to create a Kubernetes secret and inject it into your Deployment's namespace.